 A biodiverse wetland to treat effluent

 This spotlight is part of a series of utility case studies intended to shed light on the opportunities and challenges facing regulators and water utilities in their efforts to incorporate nature-based solutions into water management.
-Learn more about the partnership between IWA and The Nature Conservancy here.
+Access the publication here – Learn more about the partnership between IWA and The Nature Conservancy here.

 Many interested yet hesitant utilities and regulators cite a lack of evidence that nature-based solutions can deliver water quality and quantity results.
 Chris Gerrard, Natural Catchment and Biodiversity Manager at Anglian Water, argues that there is sufficient information and utility success stories available for that to no longer be an acceptable excuse: